AWSClassroom-com/kiro_on_aws/labs/lab1/README.md

 - [ ] Food Entries display correctly
 - [ ] The EXPIRING SOON badge appears on expiring food entries
 - [ ] The badge has a pulse animation
+- [ ] Filter bar and dropdown exist and are working correctly

 ---